Larry Bell (artist): 2000s

 Bell continues his work with the cube to this day; more recent ones are made only of glass and have beveled edges, as opposed to plates that sit within a metal frame.
 The glass is typically covered with a film that has been treated using a technique called thin film deposition of metallic particles.
 This process takes place in a vacuum chamber, and involves vaporizing metal alloys that then settle on the glass surface.
 The concentration of the coating on the glass determines the variation in its reflective properties, and Bell uses this gradation to enhance the transparent and reflective properties of the glass.
 A modern example of this technique using inconel is 'Cube #9 (Amber) (2005)' in the collection of the Art Gallery of New South Wales.

+From September 30, 2025 – March 15, 2026, Bell's first public art commission "Improvisations in the Park" in New York was installed in Madison Square Park.
+"The exhibition will activate six lawns across Madison Square Park with vibrantly colored cubes and nested arrangements."

 Museum and public collections

 Bell's artworks are represented at the following museum and public collections: